cygni/cygni-competence-7-databases/mongodb/README.md

 We'll be using the data we imported when setting up our database.

-9. Change db and read a document:
+9.Change db and read a document:

         use test

         db.restaurants.findOne()

-10. Find by exact match on field (as in 3):
+10.Find by exact match on field (as in 3):

         db.restaurants.find(
             { name : "Wendy'S" }
         )

-11. Same query but retrieve only _id and name:
+11.Same query but retrieve only _id and name:

         db.restaurants.find(
             { name : "Wendy'S" },
             { name : 1 }
         )

-12. Remove _id:
+12.Remove _id:

         db.restaurants.find(
             { name : "Wendy'S" },
             { _id : 0, name : 1 }
         )

-13. Match several fields (implicit 'and'):
+13.Match several fields (implicit 'and'):

         db.restaurants.find(
             { name : "Wendy'S",